windust7/ROS2_tutorial/README.md

 [ERROR] [launch]: Caught exception in launch (see debug for traceback): __init__() missing 1 required keyword-only argument: 'node_executable'

-If someone found the reason or solution, please let me know(via e-mail or etc,,)
+If someone find the reason or solution, please let me know(via e-mail or etc,,)